caiovini980/caiovini980/README.md

 🎯 My goal is to work on AAA games, so I'm looking forward to improve my skills as a developer on every category.

-💬 I'm from Brazil, so my mother language is Portuguese.
-Spent to Canada to improve my English.
+💬 I'm from Brazil, so my mother language is Portuguese but feel free to reach me in English as well.

 📫 How to reach me:
   - Email: caiovini.aa@gmail.com